3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/react/react-intro-to-jsx.md

 **render(){}**: Every time you create a React Component class, you will use the `render` function.
 Render is one of several **lifecycle methods** built into React.
 We'll go in-depth on what that means later in class.
 This function tells React what the output of your component will be upon it's initial creation and every time it updates.
 We will **always** return JSX code in this function.

 **return ()**: Since render is just a regular method call, we have to `return` something.
-The JSX return is often more than 1 line.
+Here we write the JSX that we want our component to output.
 When we have more than 1 line, we wrap the entire JSX statement in `()`.

 **className**: One of the most noticeable differences between HTML and JSX is the use of `className` rather than `class`.
 Since we write JSX within JavaScript files, we cannot use keywords within the JavaScript language.
 This means we shouldn't use names like `class` and `for` when using JSX.
 Instead, JSX provides `className` and `htmlFor` as replacements.
 Most other HTML attributes will be exactly the same in JSX.
 You can see all of the available attributes here: [Tags and Attributes](https://zhenyong.github.io/react/docs/tags-and-attributes.html)